Sea Limited: Hypergrowth, Making Waves In Southeast Asia (NYSE:SE)

 The result of deeper engagement is greater monetization rates for Sea Limited.
 This has led to the robust revenue growth the company consistently reports.
 Between FY16 and FY19, revenue rose at a CAGR of 84.5%, accelerating to triple-digit growth in FY19.
 Strong topline performance has lifted margins for Sea Limited, and it just started turning adjusted EBITDA positive on a consolidated group basis in Q2 and Q3, and achieved its first full year of positive operating cash flow last year.
 This is good news for investors who often have to contend with deeply negative profitability and cash flows in exchange for high sales growth rates.
 Sea Limited's profitability comes from its Garena digital entertainment segment, which has offset the cash burn from its younger Shopee and SeaMoney businesses.
 Garena is expected to continue delivering strong sales performance in the near to medium term, supporting the growth investments required for e-commerce and digital financial services until they scale sufficiently to become profitable.

-The company’s impressive performance over the last few quarters have also driven up its valuation to its all-time historical highs.
+The company's impressive performance over the last few quarters has also driven up its valuation to its all-time historical highs.
 At a trailing P/S ratio of 23.95x, the stock is trading expensively, but not without good reason.
 Sea Limited is projected to deliver another triple-digit sales growth this fiscal year, and its competitive position never looked better.
 Operating metrics suggest increasing traction and engagement across its platforms, and the business is just starting to penetrate the Latin American market.
 Profitability is improving even as it invests heavily on growth.

 A long-term play: We are just getting started